Mark Renton: Trainspotting (1996)

 The film follows much of the plot laid out by the novel, with some changes.

 In the film, Mark Renton is a 26-year-old, unemployed man who lives with his parents in Edinburgh, engaging in heroin use with Sick Boy (Jonny Lee Miller), Spud (Ewen Bremner) and their dealer Swanney "Mother Superior" (Peter Mullan).
 Begbie (Robert Carlyle) and Tommy (Kevin McKidd) urge Renton to cease heroin use and get clean, which Renton unsuccessfully tries to do with the use of opium suppositories.
-One night at a club, he meets a girl called Diane (Kelly Macdonald), who he later has sex with at her house.
-He learns the next morning that she is below the age of consent.
+At a nightclub, he meets a girl called Diane (Kelly Macdonald), who he later has sex with at her house.
+He discovers the next morning that she is below the age of consent and her 'housemates' are actually her parents.
 She threatens to report him to the police if he does not continue the relationship.

-Tommy begins using heroin after being dumped by girlfriend, and Renton begins to relapse into heroin use after the death of Dawn.
+Tommy begins using heroin after being dumped by his girlfriend, and Renton begins to relapse into heroin use after the death of Dawn.
 Renton, Spud and Sick Boy are caught shoplifting and Renton is sent to rehab while Spud is sent to prison and Sick Boy narrowly escapes.
 He becomes depressed due to having no meaning to his life and quickly relapses, but nearly dies from an overdose in Swanney's home.
 Renton withdraws from heroin cold turkey and later visits Tommy, who has been infected with AIDS.
-He later relocates to London on Diane's advice and gets a job as real estate agent.
-Soon after, he is tracked down by Begbie, who is a fugitive back home after stealing from a jewellery store, and Sick Boy, now a pimp and drug dealer.
+He later relocates to London on Diane's advice and gets a job as a real estate agent.
+Soon after, he is tracked down by Begbie, who is a fugitive back home after robbing a jewellery store, and Sick Boy, now a pimp and drug dealer.

 They return home to attend the funeral of Tommy, who has died of toxoplasmosis.
 They reunite with the recently released Spud, and the four buy £4,000 worth of heroin from Mikey Forrester, which they resell to a well-connected dealer in London for £16,000.
 They celebrate at a pub, but Renton feels disillusioned by his friends after Sick Boy admits that he would steal the money and Begbie violently attacks an innocent man after his suit is stained by beer.
 Renton asks Spud if he would be willing to steal the money for themselves, but Spud fears the consequences.

 While getting some rest at a hotel room, Renton decides to take the money and leave.
 He leaves £4,000 in a safety deposit box for Spud to collect.
-Begbie violently destroys the hotel room after learning Renton has betrayed them, which gets him arrested by the police.
+Begbie destroys the hotel room after learning Renton has betrayed them, which gets him arrested by the police.
 Meanwhile, Renton walks away to start a new life.